 Current & Recent Work

-In 2014 Stephen completed a special short film project called The Red Rocket.
-The film is exhibited at the CN Tower in Toronto and celebrates public transportation in that city.
 In 2011, Stephen completed Rocky Mountain Express a film that follows the challenges of building Canada’s first transcontinental railway in the age of steam.
-The film is the first rail-themed film ever created for the giant screen and is the culmination of the director’s lifelong interest in steam and the early stories of rail.
+The film was the first rail-themed film ever created for the giant screen.
 The filmmaker took on the burden of funding the project, but secured major cooperation for the project from the Canadian Pacific Railway (CPR) which allowed him and his team unprecedented access to the CPR’s restored “2816” steam locomotive and mainline track over several seasons.

 Five years in production, Rocky Mountain Express had its Canadian premiere in 2011 at the Canadian Museum of History in Gatineau and its US premiere at the Chicago Museum of Science and Industry.
 The film received unprecedented accolades from audiences attending extended runs of the film in markets across North America as well as internationally in such locations as The Hague, Lucerne and Beijing.
 The film was awarded both Best Film and Best Cinematography by giant screen theaters from around the world in 2012.